-First-Year Studies 101 is a one-credit course taught with a team approach by yourself and at least one undergraduate Peer Mentor.
-Additional teaching support is provided by the First-Year Studies staff, through resources available online, at the annual FYS 101 Conference, and on going professional development opportunities.
+First-Year Studies 101 is a one-credit course co-taught by yourself and at least one undergraduate Peer Mentor.
+Additional teaching support is provided by the First-Year Studies staff, through resources available online, at the annual FYS 101 Conference, and ongoing professional development opportunities.

 - Prepare your syllabus in accordance with the FYS 101 “common” syllabus and include the required text and assignments.